Shivam010/Shivam010/README.md

 __Hello! 👋__
 ==========
-My name is Shivam Rathore, I goes by the username ___@Shivam010___, in most of the places.
-I am a technology enthusiast and an open source contributor who currently, works as a Senior Software Engineer at ___@Appointy___, an online scheduling platform.
+My name is Shivam Rathore, I go by the username ___@Shivam010___, in most of the places.
+I am a technology enthusiast and an open-source contributor who currently, works as a Senior Software Engineer at ___@Appointy___, an online scheduling platform.

 ___I believe in loyalty and transparency.
-And it is a two-way street,
+And I think it is a two-way street,
              if I’m asking for it from you then you’re getting it from me.___

 I also work as a freelancer and ghost worker, helping individuals and organisations achieve their goals.
-Got something to discuss, any project idea, any other help you need? or maybe wanna just say Hi!
+Got something to discuss, any project idea, any other help you need? or maybe wanna just say ___Hello! 👋___

-___Reach out!___
+___File your query [here](https://github.com/Shivam010/Shivam010/issues) or Reach out!👇___

 ![]()
 ---